fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > -- 312 AD: Roman Emperor Contantine I converted to Christianity.
 >
 > -- 325 AD: Nicaean Creed.
 Contantine gathers church representatives and they decide that the Paul's version of Christianity will be official, thus declaring Jesus to be the son of God.
 They also decided that the Spirit is a God as well.
 This contradicted the original Arbrahamic dogma of a "monotheistic" religion in which there could be only one God.
-So, they decided that all three Gods are united in one entitity, making it the Trinity and destroying the logic.
+So, they decided that all three Gods are united in one entity, making it the Trinity and destroying the logic.
 >
 > -- At the Nicaean Creed, Arius (an Alexandrian priest who claimed that God alone is Almighty and Jesus is dependend from God) was declared a herethic and was exiled.
 >